kyj0107/IT-1600-Final-Project/README.md

 # Binary Math! by Karla Jaime

-A tutorial for binary arithmetic: addition, subtraction, multiplication, and division!
+Welcome to a tutorial on binary arithmetic: addition, subtraction, multiplication, and division!
+Binary numbers is the language of computers, and knowing how to solve for them.

-If you know what binary numbers are, how to convert decimal to binary, and want to take things to the next level, then this tutorial is for you!
+However, keep in mind that this tutorial is intended for people who understand the concept of binary numbers and can convert them to decimals.
+We're taking binary numbers to new places, so knowing how they work beforehand is strongly recommended!

 ## Directory